-Twistbox's revenues are derived primarily by licensing material and software products in the form of products (Image Galleries, Wallpapers, video, WAP Site access, Mobile TV) and mobile games.
+The Company's revenues are derived primarily by licensing material and software in the form of products (Image Galleries, Wallpapers, video, WAP Site access, Mobile TV) and mobile games.
 License arrangements with the end user can be on a perpetual or subscription basis.

 A perpetual license gives an end user the right to use the product, image or game on the registered handset on a perpetual basis.
 A subscription license gives an end user the right to use the product, image or game on the registered handset for a limited period of time, ranging from a few days to as long as one month.

-Twistbox distributes its products primarily through mobile telecommunications service providers ("carriers"), which market the product, images or games to end users.
-License fees for perpetual and subscription licenses are usually billed by the carrier upon download of the product, image or game by the end user.
-In the case of subscriber licenses, many subscriber agreements provide for automatic renewal until the subscriber opts-out, while the others provide opt-in renewal.
+The Company either markets and distributes its products directly to consumers, or distributes products through mobile telecommunications service providers (carriers), in which case the carrier markets the product, images or games to end users.
+License fees for perpetual and subscription licenses are usually billed upon download of the product, image or game by the end user.
+In the case of subscriber licenses, many subscriber agreements provide for automatic renewal until the subscriber opts-out, while others provide opt-in renewal.
 In either case, subsequent billings for subscription licenses are generally billed monthly.
-Twistbox applies the provisions of Statement of Position 97-2, Software Revenue Recognition, as amended by Statement of Position 98-9, Modification of SOP 97-2, Software Revenue Recognition, With Respect to Certain Transactions, to all transactions.
+The Company applies the provisions of Statement of Position 97-2, Software Revenue Recognition, as amended by Statement of Position 98-9, Modification of SOP 97-2, Software Revenue Recognition, With Respect to Certain Transactions, to all transactions.